microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplication.md

 ```

 ## Description
-creates (registers) a new application object.
+Creates (registers) a new application object.

 ## Examples